codeman110/CV_PA3/README.md

 # Testing the model
 pred_test = svm_lin.predict(data_test)
 ```
+6. The Leave-one-out (LOO) cross-validation scheme is used.
+This scenario takes out one sample video for testing and trains using all of the remaining videos of an action class.
+This is performed for every sample video in a cyclic manner, and the overall accuracy is obtained by averaging the accuracy of all iterations.
+Here the ```python MAX_ITR``` defines the number of epochs the SVM should run.
+Since there are 150 videos, the SVM should run 150 times if LOO cross-validation scheme is used.
+The disadvantage is that it takes a lot of time (8.9 hours approx.).
+We ran the SVM for 10 times.
 7. Specificity, sensitivity and accuracy are obtained after testing the data.
 ```python
 # Sensitivity, specificity and accuracy